snabbco/snabb/README.md

 Siginfo support in sigaction not there yet, as confused by the kernel API.

 only some of aio is working, needs some debugging before being used.

-The getflag/getflags stuff could be more efficient if in metatables rather than populating table directly.

 ### Missing functions